-This algorithm generates chaotic CVs according to the Lorenz equations or Rössler equations.
+This algorithm generates chaotic CVs according to a variety of so-called 'attractors', including the well-known Lorenz equations.
 Each generates three CVs, named X, Y, and Z, which are available on separate outputs.

 You can modify the parameters of the Lorenz equation - 'Rho mod' affects 'r' (aka ' $\rho$ '), and 'Beta mod' affects 'b' (aka ' $\beta$ ').
 With the values at 0V, the parameters are the classic values as studied by Lorenz (28 and 8/3 respectively).